-Hosting a Dunkin Donuts Fundraiser is just like hosting a Girl Scout Fundraiser, but instead of selling Thin Mints and Samoas, participants will be selling hazelnut coffee and chocolate-frosted donuts.
-This is a fantastic option for groups and causes whose supporters are spread out and cannot easily get together at the same place and time to fundraise.
+An order-taker fundraiser is just like a Girl Scout fundraiser, but instead of selling Thin Mints and Samoas, participants sell hazelnut coffee and chocolate-frosted donuts.
+This is a great option for groups whose supporters are spread out and can’t easily get together at the same place and time to fundraise.

 Here’s how the money is raised: your organization spends $6 on each pound of Dunkin Donuts’ coffee or dozen donuts respectively, then participating members sell the coffee $9 per pound or dozen.
 Sales are made by order forms to friends, family, coworkers, etc., raising $3 per individual sale for your organization.

-The Cinnabon Fundraiser works differently than the Dunkin Donuts Fundraiser.
-For Cinnabon, all fundraising participants have the opportunity to gather at a Cinnabon location during a predetermined time window to feast on some delicious sweets.
-After the fundraiser, Cinnabon will donate 15% of the total sales from that day back to your organization within four to six weeks!
+For the Cinnabon Dine to Donate Fundraiser, participants order from a Cinnabon location during a predetermined time window to feast on some delicious sweets.
+After the fundraiser, Cinnabon donates 15-33% of the total sales from the event back to your organization!

 - Search for a location near you